prof18/marcogomiero.com/content/posts/drafts/ktor-setup-documentation.md

 And that’s it for today.
 You can find the code mentioned in the article on [GitHub](https://github.com/prof18/ktor-chuck-norris-sample/tree/part5).

-In the next episode, I’ll cover how to set up a CRON job.
+In the next episode, I’ll cover how to set up background jobs.
 You can follow me on [Twitter](https://twitter.com/marcoGomier) to know when I’ll publish the next episodes.